law01f/n8n-cloud-aws/README.md

    ![n8n-2](https://github.com/user-attachments/assets/06600e61-c82b-4f60-aeee-c9c906053b50)

 3. For **Network settings**, you can create a new security group ou use an existing one depending on your security guidelines or policies.
 The most important is that you **allow HTTP and HTTPS traffic** as this is how your n8n instance will be accessible.
 Allow also **SSH traffic** to access your instance using command line interface.
-(I recommand for added security change "Anywhere" to "My IP" in order to restrict who could access your instance using SSH.
-I also recommand that you disable SSH traffic to your instance once you are done with the installation steps.)
+(I recommend for added security change "Anywhere" to "My IP" in order to restrict who could access your instance using SSH.
+I also recommend that you disable SSH traffic to your instance once you are done with the installation steps.)

    ![n8n-3](https://github.com/user-attachments/assets/87566f4c-ed36-4f14-bfc4-6aa0a65704ae)